k9chen/k9chen.github.io/_pages/talks.md

 Sept 2021 - Mar 2022. *Advisor: Peter Njoki, Ph.D.*\\
 Mathematical and biochemical modeling of the kinetics of AuNPs in targeting SARS-CoV-2.

-Below are the papers/presentations to which I have contributed (non-exhaustive):
 <!-- _pages/talks.md -->
 <div class="publications">